Hugh Coles: Screen

+Stage

-Since 2019, he has been involved with the original production of Back to the Future: The Musical, including its run at the Manchester Opera House and the Adelphi Theatre in London's West End.
+Since 2019, he has been involved with the original production of Back to the Future: The Musical, including its run at the Manchester Opera House and the Adelphi Theatre in London's West End in 2021.

 For his role as George McFly, Coles won the 2022 WhatsOnStage Award for Best Supporting Actor in a Male Identifying Role. and was nominated for the 2022 Laurence Olivier Award for Best Supporting Actor in a Musical.
-In October 2022 it was announced that Coles would reprise the role on Broadway, joining co-star Roger Bart when the show opens at the Winter Garden Theatre from June 2023.
+In October 2022, it was announced that Coles would reprise the role on Broadway, joining co-star Roger Bart when the show opened at the Winter Garden Theatre in June 2023.